ShtankoAlexandr/AI-Projects/README.md

 The dataset is provided in three files:

 - `train.csv`: Main dataset used for model training and validation.
-- `test.csv`: ataset used for model testing and validation.
+- `test.csv`: Dataset used for model testing and validation.
 - `covtype.info`: Metadata file describing all features and their meanings.

 ---